bburan/NEUS642/index.md

 * Emily Leff (leff@ohsu.edu).
 * Alexandria Lassetter (lassetta@ohsu.edu).
 * Alexander Tomlinson (tomlinsa@ohsu.edu)

-## Overview
-NEUS 642 is a hands-on course on the basics of Python programming for analysis of neuroscience-related data.
-By the end of the course, students will have learned basic programming tasks, including loading and manipulating data sets, signal processing, image processing, and plotting.
-The course will be highly interactive.
-Students (with the support of TAs and instructors) will be expected to design and lead exercises during the class, and they are encouraged to bring their own data and/or analysis problem to the course.
-The course is open to students of all skill levels; however, a basic knowledge of programming is encouraged.

 ## Preparing for the course
 Before we meet for the first time, please do the following: